hanstananda/HE_EW_Demo/README.md

 ## Setup Notes

-This project requires the HE_EW_CPP library.
-The current working library is available at the `library` directory under `HE_lib` submodule.
+This project requires the "HE_EW_CPP" library.
+The current working library is available at the `library` directory under each subproject.
 This submodule is currently available from [here](https://github.com/hanstananda/HE_EW_CPP)

 ## Usage guide
 1. Start the `server`, followed by `workers` and `aggregator` respectively.